History of the Jews in England (1066–1290): Under John, 1205–1216

 As early as 1198 Pope Innocent III had written to all Christian princes, including Richard of England, calling upon them to compel the remission of all usury demanded by Jews from Christians.
 This would render the Jewish community's very existence impossible.

 On 15 July 1205, the pope laid down the principle that Jews were doomed to perpetual servitude because they had crucified Jesus.
 In England the secular power soon followed the initiative of the Church.
 John, having become indebted to the Jewish community while in Ireland, at first treated Jews with a show of forbearance.
 He confirmed the charter of Rabbi Josce and his sons, and made it apply to all the Jews of England; he wrote a sharp remonstrance to the mayor of London against the attacks that were continually being made upon the Jews of that city, alone of all the cities of England.
 He reappointed one Jacob archpriest of all the English Jews (12 July 1199).

-But with the loss of Normandy in 1205 a new spirit seems to have come over the attitude of John to his Jews.
-In the height of his triumph over the pope, he demanded the sum of no less than £100,000 from the religious houses of England, and 66,000 marks from the Jews (1210).
-One of the latter, Abraham of Bristol, who refused to pay his quota of 10,000 marks, had, by order of the king, seven of his teeth extracted, one a day, until he was willing to disgorge.
+With the loss of Normandy in 1205 John changed his attitude to the Jews.
+After his triumph over the pope, he demanded the sum of £100,000 from the religious houses of England, and 66,000 marks from the Jews (1210).
+One of the latter, Abraham of Bristol, refused to pay his quota of 10,000 marks, and by order of the king had seven of his teeth extracted, one a day, until he paid.

-Though John squeezed as much as he could out of the Jewish community, they were an important element on his side in the triangular struggle between king, barons, and municipalities which makes up the constitutional history of England during his reign and that of his son.
-Even in the Magna Carta, clauses were inserted preventing the king or his Jewish subjects from obtaining interest during the minority of an heir.
+The Jewish community were an important element on John's side in the triangular struggle between king, barons and municipalities which made up the constitutional history of England during his reign and that of his son.
+In the Magna Carta, clauses were inserted preventing the king or his Jewish subjects from obtaining interest during the minority of an heir.